Getting Started

 Rotations

-Done tweaking your own viewmodel positions?
+Done tweaking your own viewmodel positions or installing one of the presets?
 Run the _GENERATE.bat file!

 Press y and press enter!